soupi/learn-haskell-blog-generator/src/03-html/05-modules.md

     Html str -> str
 ```

-Now, anyone importing our module (using the `import` statement which
+Now, anyone importing our module (using the `import` statement
-can be used below module declarations but above any other
+below module declarations but above any other
 declaration), will only be able to import what we export.

 Add the following code at the top of the `hello.hs` file: